SEAL-Self-Assessment-and-Learning/algo-learn/CONTRIBUTING.md

 We use prettier with the given config file.
 Just run it before checking in or configure your IDE to run it on save.

+### Naming Conventions

-Variables, keys, etc. are named in camelCase.
+- Variables, keys, etc.: camelCase
-Classes, Interfaces, Types, etc. are named in PascalCase.
+- Classes, Interfaces, Types, etc.: PascalCase
+- Folders: dash-case
+- Files
+  - Containing Types, Interfaces, etc.: PascalCase
+  - Other: camelCase
+  - Tests have the extension `.test.ts`

 ### Git Workflow